 Learn the concept of Reiki Healing by Dr. Rahi’s Integrative Aesthetics™ Specialist.
-For more information, call us or simply schedule an appointment online!
-We have 2 convenient locations to serve you in Beverly Hills CA, and SoHo NY!
+For more information, contact us or simply schedule an appointment online!
+We serve patients from Beverly Hills, CA.

 I was first exposed to the concept of Reiki Healing back in medical school.

 I had a friend who was from Hawaii and he told me he could change my energy.